 Sarah received an MBiochem from the department of Biochemistry, University of Oxford before moving to the Botnar Research Centre, NDORMS to pursue a DPhil in the genetics and functionality of osteoarthritis.

 In 2009 Sarah was awarded an Arthritis Research UK Foundation Fellowship at the University of East Anglia.
 Sarah returned to NDORMS in 2012 as an Arthritis Research UK Career Progression Fellow.
-During her fellowship Sarah identified interrogated the in vitro and in vivo role of the Wnt antagonist Dickkopf-3 (Dkk3) in osteoarthritis pathogenesis.
-During this time Sarah's collaborative work with Professor Andrew Carr identified inflammatory and fibrotic pathways dysregulated in osteoarthritis and tendinopathy, and characterised cell response to biomaterial scaffolds for cartilage and tendon regeneration.
+During her fellowship Sarah interrogated the in vitro and in vivo role of the Wnt antagonist Dickkopf-3 (Dkk3) in osteoarthritis pathogenesis.
+In collaborative work with Professor Andrew Carr Sarah has identified inflammatory and fibrotic pathways dysregulated in osteoarthritis and tendinopathy, and characterised cell response to biomaterial scaffolds for cartilage and tendon repair.

-In 2016 Sarah was appointed as a Senior Research Fellow at NDORMS and became the academic lead for a programme of research focusing on the interaction of cells with biomaterials.
-In 2017 she became the Senior Scientific Officer for the Musculoskeletal theme of the NIHR Biomedical Research Centre where she manages interactions with other themes and is responsible for scientific reporting of the Musculoskeletal theme.
-Sarah is also the Director of taught courses for DPhil and MSc(Res) students at NDORMS.
+Sarah is Senior Scientific Officer for the Musculoskeletal theme of the NIHR Biomedical Research Centre and is Director of taught courses for DPhil and MSc(Res) students at NDORMS.